PROFILE

 self-sufficiency in rice production and in

-reducing the birth rate.
+reducing the birthrate.
 Today, USAID assistance

 programs focus on basic education, democratic

-economic growth, health, water, food, and the
+education, health, water, sanitation, and the

 Improving the Quality of Decentralized